AlexeyBalabaev/smooth-scroll-on-native-JS/README.md

 CSS.
 Nothing beatifful in the css part. :)
-Oh, she use litle flexbox.
+Oh, we use litle flexbox.

 JS.